hjklasdfg/layla/docs/submission-form/README.md

 - **Compared to prior cloud-only flows**: no per-token cost meant we could leave the agent loop running during hacking — "Ask Layla" went from a measured feature to something we just left chatting at the model all day.
-- **One soft spot**: when a model with thinking enabled gets a 5-min ElevenLabs ConvAI turn budget, you very quickly learn to switch `enable_thinking: false` for the spoken path.
+- **One soft spot**: when a model with thinking enabled gets a ~10 seconds ElevenLabs ConvAI turn budget, you very quickly learn to switch `enable_thinking: false` for the spoken path.
+The elevenlabs convAI shows error timeout with reasoning enabled.
 That's a UX-design lesson, not a platform fault.

 ## What additional features or improvements would have made the GB10 platform more effective for your project?
 - **Broader prebuilt aarch64 wheels** (PyTorch CUDA, ultralytics, cuGraph) — or